-The Audible Indicators field enables and disables audible indicators such as keypress confidence tones and other warnings.
-This field does not affect DTMF sidetones.
-Tick the Initial Setting box to enable audible indicators.
+The Audible Indicators group box enables and configures audible indicators such as keypress confidence tones and other warnings.
+The settings in this group box do not affect DTMF sidetones.

+Enabled - Initial Setting

+Tick the Enabled - Initial Setting box to enable audible indicators.